Cisco pushes 5G to hasten advent of industrial IoT

 For even more bandwidth, 5G has extensions into high-frequency millimeter wave bands, which offer significantly higher throughput.
 These high-frequency bands do not easily reach indoor spaces, but carriers can quickly set up external, line-of-site antennas to provide dedicated, high-speed connectivity at competitive prices, Harrell said.

 In its Global Mobile Data Traffic Forecast Update (2017–2022) study, Cisco said of 5G: “While 4G has been driven by device proliferation and dynamic information access, 5G will be driven largely by IoT applications such as sensors and meters at the low end to autonomous cars and other tactile Internet driven applications at the high end of the spectrum.

 With 5G, resources will be allocated based on awareness of content, user and location.
 This technology is expected to solve frequency licensing and spectrum-management issues.
 Large scale commercial deployments are not expected until the latter years of the current forecast.”

 Some other relevant 5G predictions from the Cisco survey:

-- By 2022, 5G connections will represent over 3 percent of total mobile connections and will account for nearly 12 percent of global mobile-data traffic.
+- By 2022, 5G connections will represent over three per cent of total mobile connections and will account for nearly 12 per cent of global mobile-data traffic

-- By 2022, the average 5G connection (22 GB/month) will generate about three times more traffic than the average 4G connection (8 GB/month).
+- By 2022, the average 5G connection (22 GB/month) will generate about three times more traffic than the average 4G connection (8 GB/month)

 Another IIoT hot button is security, and Cisco covered that by buying Sentryo this summer.
-Founded in 2014 Sentryo products include ICS CyberVision – an asset inventory, network-monitoring and threat-intelligence platform – and CyberVision network edge sensors, which analyze network flows.
+Founded in 2014 Sentryo products include ICS CyberVision – an asset inventory, network-monitoring and threat-intelligence platform – and CyberVision network edge sensors, which analyse network flows.

 “We believe that connectivity is foundational to IoT projects, and by unleashing the power of the network we can dramatically improve operational efficiencies and uncover new business opportunities.
-With the addition of Sentryo, Cisco can offer control systems engineers deeper visibility into assets to optimize, detect anomalies and secure their networks,” Cisco wrote in a blog about the purchase.
+With the addition of Sentryo, Cisco can offer control systems engineers deeper visibility into assets to optimise, detect anomalies and secure their networks,” Cisco wrote in a blog about the purchase.

 Gartner wrote of Sentryo’s system: “ICS CyberVision product provides visibility into its customers'' OT networks in way all OT users will understand, not just technical IT staff.
 With the increased focus of both hackers and regulators on industrial control systems, it is vital to have the right visibility of an organization’s OT.

-Many OT networks not only are geographically dispersed, but also are complex and consist of hundreds of thousands of components.”
+"Many OT networks not only are geographically dispersed, but also are complex and consist of hundreds of thousands of components."

 Sentryo brings visibility into IIoT networks that will be crucial to bringing security techniques such as segmentation to the plant floor and allow policy setting and the ability to spot certain communication patterns that industrial customers never had before, Centoni said.

-We are beginning to offer customers a unified set of security tools and you will see us broaden this support in the future.”
+"We are beginning to offer customers a unified set of security tools and you will see us broaden this support in the future.”

 Cisco has also significantly expanded its industrial networking support this year.
 In January it launched a family of switches, software, developer tools and blueprints to meld IoT and industrial networking with intent-based networking (IBN) and classic IT security, monitoring and application-development support.

 The platforms can be managed by Cisco’s DNA Center, and Cisco IoT Field Network Director, letting customers fuse their IoT and industrial-network control with their business-IT environment.

 DNA Center is Cisco’s central management tool for enterprise networks, featuring automation capabilities, assurance setting, fabric provisioning and policy-based segmentation.

-It is also at the center of the company’s IBN initiative offering customers the ability to automatically implement network and policy changes on the fly and ensure data delivery.
-The IoT Field Network Director is software that manages multiservice networks of Cisco industrial, connected grid routers and endpoints.
+It is also at the centre of the company’s IBN initiative offering customers the ability to automatically implement network and policy changes on the fly and ensure data delivery.
+The IoT Field Network Director is software that manages multi-service networks of Cisco industrial, connected grid routers and endpoints.